Ale-JRD/Trads/content/post/index-T1.md

 Rinji continued.

-「You’re scared because you’re confronting it head-on.」
+“You’re scared because you’re confronting it head-on.”

-「—」
+“—”

 “That’s why…”, Rinji continued.

-「Having the courage not to run from that fear— that’s what real bravery is.」
+“Having the courage not to run from that fear— that’s what real bravery is.”

 …Ahh, I see.